setms/book/docs/requirements/digest.md

   They describe what the developers must implement to enable the user requirements.
 - **Non-functional requirements** or **quality attributes** describe the product's characteristics in various dimensions that are important to stakeholders.
-- **System requirements** describe the requirements for a system that consists of multiple subsystems.

 ```admonish tldr title="Definition"
 A **stakeholder** is a person, group, or organization that is actively involved in a project, is affected by its process